lindali0401/lindali0401.github.io/_pages/about.md

 - **Student Research Assistant (HiWi)** – Technische Universität Berlin
   *Jun 2024 – Apr 2025*
-  - Independently taught content for the course *Introduction to Engineering Data Analytics with R*, including conducting weekly office hours and preparing exercise materials.
+  - Independently taught tutorial sessions (*Übung*) for the course *Introduction to Engineering Data Analytics with R*, including conducting weekly office hours and preparing exercise materials.
   - Set up and managed the course website and student learning platform.
   - Independently developed a full-stack web application for the ReDaQ project, an intelligent data quality management platform, using **Flask (Python)** and integrating **Rasa** and **LLaMA3** models for chatbot functionality.
   - Contributed to the preparation of the first two chapters of the book *"Datenbasiertes Qualitätsmanagement: Mit Datenanalyse und KI-Methoden zur Digital Quality"*, supporting introductory texts and illustrations.